umple/umple/dev-tools-windows/README.md

 <h2>Extra Commands:</h2>

-Developing for changes in Umple require constant testing and the following commands are references for development while testing your code in the /dist/ file.
+Developing for changes in Umple require constant testing, start testing your developed code by going to the **dist** folder and creating yourFileName.ump.

-Commands not included in Wiki for development but is often used:

 Test the current built umple.jar file with your created test file:
 - java -jar umple.jar -c java yourFileName.ump